Civermau/Whatsapp-Summarizer-Bot-Go-Edition/README.md

 ```
 ## License

-This project and its contained wallpapers are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License - see the [LICENSE](LICENSE) file for details.

 Check also [this link](https://creativecommons.org/licenses/by-nc-sa/4.0/)